taw00/howto/howto-configure-send-only-email-via-smtp-relay.md

 ----

-## sSMTP: Configure your Fedora Linux server to send email with sSMTP
+### METHOD 2 - sSMTP: Configure your Fedora Linux server to send email with sSMTP

 sSMTP is a much simpler service than Postfix.
 Its singular purpose is to send email through an smtp relay.
 It is much lighter weight than Postfix, but